 Single and have no dependents?
 You still need an estate plan.
-Even if you’re single with very few assets, you want to be sure those assets go where you want when you die.
+Even if you’re married with very few assets, you want to be sure those assets go where you want when you die.
 Here’s some things you can do with an estate plan.

 Name an administrator of your will